pepijndevos/mapseflaps/README.md

   },
 ```

 By running `node . --verbose` you can see the default config file.
 Save it  as `config.json` and change it to point to the toner style.
+I've also added `"tileMargin": 1` to try and avoid cut labels.